anurag5sh/task-management-system-in-go/Readme.md

 - Error handling in Go
 - Project structure and organization

-Would you like me to provide more details on any specific part of this project or help you get started with the implementation?

 -------------------------------------------------------------

-Certainly.
-Here's a detailed set of requirements for the Real-time Task Management System project:

 1. Project Setup
    - Initialize a new Go module